ashime-ashime/tcc-labspace/labspace-exercises/quota-mystery/customer-report/README.md

 ### Diagnostic Commands to Test

-TSEs can execute these diagnostic commands:
+TSEs can execute these diagnostic commands during the investigation (available through the interactive game):

 ```bash
 # 1. Check TCC service health